 The UKSPF announcement was made in the context of wider regeneration announcements, including the Levelling Up fund, Towns Fund, Freeports and Green Book reforms.
 There is still no detail of how the UKSPF will be aligned to these initiatives.
 There is also no detail of how the fund will work with the £1.1 billion allocated to farmers, land managers and the rural economy.

-There is not clarity whether the fund is allocated or competitive bidding, nor the mixture between capital and revenue.
+It is unclear whether the fund will be allocated or competitive bidding, nor the mixture between capital and revenue.
 Clarity on these issues is expected to be announced at the 2021 Spending Review.

 Engagement with Government